EVOCATION-ITN/evocation-itn.github.io/_pages/recruitment.md

 **The exact salary will be confirmed upon appointment** and is dependent on a predetermined country correction factor, includes living allowance basic gross salary.
 An approximate guide to salary:

 * Living allowance basic gross salary: approx. €3,2170 per month.
 This amount is adjusted through the application of a country correction coefficient to the living allowance of the country in which the researcher will be recruited.
-Net salary results from deducting compulsory (employer/employee) social security contribution,as well as direct national and local taxes (e.g. income tax) from the gross amount.
+Net salary results from deducting compulsory (employer/employee) social security contribution, as well as direct national and local taxes (e.g., income tax) from the gross amount.

 * Mobility allowance: €600 per month